chocolat-chaud-io/stator/README.md

 For end to end testing, we use the notorious [cypress](https://github.com/cypress-io/cypress).

 We also have a pre-built CI toolkit for you that will build and run the tests.

+# Overview

+Stator is a full-stack pre-configured template for your projects.
+The technologies used are mentioned below-
+* Database
+  * Postgres
+  * Mongo
+  * Seeding data
+* Backend
+    * TypeORM
+    * Nest
+    * Fastify
+    * NestJs CRUD
+* Frontend
+    * React
+    * Redux Toolkit
+    * React Router
+    * axios